gusty/ScrapeM/README.md

 * [Basic query with state handling](Sample-State-1.fsx) - Extracts a text from a website with login.
-* [Basic query with multiple results](Sample-Seq-1.fsx) - Extracts many texts from a website.
+* [Basic query with multiple results](Sample-Seq-1.fsx) - Extracts many tables from a website, using a type provider.
 * [Advanced query with state handling and multiple results](Sample-StateT-Seq-1.fsx) - Extracts many texts from a website by using different logins.